 Namespace.Component = (props) => { /*...*/ }

-What should we use instead of React.FC?
+What can we use instead of React.FC?

 The core of the criticism is that React.FC adds the children implicitly, going against the explicit nature of typescript.